 So for example, against 5 rated players with an average rating of 1500, you scored 2 points which is less than the 50% of total points (2.5), right?

 And as I told you for every 0.5 points (half point) 72 rating is deducted.
 So here 2.5 – 2 = 0.5.
 That means you scored 0.5 points less than the 50% so here 72 ratings will be deducted.

 Your final rating will be 1500 – 72 = 1428.

 Now you can calculate your own initial rating by visiting the Initial FIDE rating calculator.
-Note that there two types of FIDE rating calculator, one is the “rating change calculator” and another is the “initial rating calculator”.
+Note that there are two types of FIDE rating calculators, one is the “rating change calculator” and another is the “initial rating calculator”.

 The “initial rating calculator” is for players who have not got the FIDE rating.
 While the “Rating change calculator” as the name suggests is for already chess for players who want to calculate the change in their rating after playing a game against a FIDE-rated opponent.

 So here we are talking about the initial rating.
 All the screenshots of ratings I showed you above are calculated from that initial FIDE rating calculator only.
 You can also do the same thing on your own.

 So that’s it.
-Hope your all doubts regarding what is FIDE rating, how it is calculated and how to achieve that, are cleared.
-If you found this article helpful then please do share with others so that they can also know the right procedure about applying and getting FIDE ratings.
+Hope your all doubts regarding what is FIDE rating is, how it is calculated, and how to achieve that, are cleared.
+If you found this article helpful then please do share it with others so that they can also know the right procedure about applying and getting FIDE ratings.

 Thanks and good luck with your next game.
 I hope you will get your desired FIDE rating soon.
 Best of Luck!

 I have scored many points against rated players but still, I didn’t get my FIDE rating?